810Teams/clubs-and-events-backend/_readme/guide/community/albums-tab.md

 If the album is going to be created in the event, the field `community_event` must be `null` automatically, otherwise, a status code of `400` will be returned.

 If the album is going to be created in the community event, the field `community` must be set to its parent community automatically, otherwise, a status code of `400` will be returned.
+The community event will be put into the field `community_event` instead, meaning, the album is actually created in the club or the lab, and linked to the community event.

 ### Community Event Linking Choices